AlexsLemonade/scpca-nf/external-data-instructions.md

   -config my_config.config
 ```

-For reference, we provide an example template configuration file, [`user_template.config`](examples/user_template.config), which includes some other workflow parameters that may be useful, as well as an example of profile configuration, discussed below.
+For reference, we provide an example template configuration file, [`user_template.config`](examples/user_template.config), which includes some other workflow parameters that may be useful, as well as an example of configuring a profile for executing the workflow on a cluster, discussed below.

 See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) and the below sections for more detail on creating your own configuration file.